Copyright Trademark Search: Everything You Need to Know

 Frequently Asked Questions: What if my search shows no matching marks?

 If your search comes up relatively clean, it is a good step in the right direction.
 However, the search cannot guarantee that the mark will succeed through the copyright trademark process.
 A search may have failed to identify a registered mark that a patent agent deems qualifies as a reason to reject your application.
 In other circumstances, a search may have failed to identify a common law trademark that is similar to your mark.

 If you need help conducting a copyright trademark search, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.